We, the descendants, will remember them.

 For those who are unable to join commemorations in person due to ill-health or circumstance, the past year has shown there are many other ways to show your respects on Anzac Day.

 These five alternatives will endure in the future as we continue to adjust to life during COVID-19.

 1. Light Up the Dawn

-Introduced in 2020 as part of COVID-restricted commemorations, the national RSL has endorsed Light Up the Dawn campaign as one of the best ways to recognise Anzac Day at home.
+Introduced in 2020 as part of COVID-restricted commemorations, the national RSL has endorsed the Light Up the Dawn campaign as one of the best ways to recognise Anzac Day at home.
 The initiative calls on Australians to commemorate our veterans at a local cenotaph Dawn Service or to venture to the edge of their driveway, front yard or balcony to observe a minute’s silence at 6am.

 You can also light a candle, carry a torch or ‘plant’ fabric Anzac poppies in the garden.
-Also, sharing a small post of social media to pay tribute to veterans and current personnel can be done by using the #lightupthedawn hashtag.
+Also, sharing a small post on social media to pay tribute to veterans and current personnel can be done by using the #lightupthedawn hashtag.
 Those who have taken part fondly remember seeing the community come together for a moment of solidarity in a troubling time.

 2. Join the Last Post Project

 Another product of the lockdown-era Anzac situation, The Last Post Project invites musicians throughout the country to join in a group chorus.
 Similar to the Light Up the Dawn initiative, this commemorative act urges musicians to play the Last Post separately, but in unison in their driveways at dawn on Anzac Day.